kub5on/Machine_learning_projects/Deep_learning/Toxic_content_detection/README.md

-## Toxic Comment Classification with BERT
+## Toxic content Classification with BERT

 This project detects multiple types of toxic comments using **BERT** for **multi-label classification**.
 It predicts whether a comment belongs to one or more of the following categories: toxic, severe toxic, obscene, threat, insult, identity hate.